-This statement takes information from the net income statement and subtracts out non-cash items (depreciation, loss on disposal of fixed assets, and GASB adjustments for interest revenue, pensions, and vacation liabilities).
+This statement takes information from the Revenues, Expenses and Changes in Net Position and subtracts out non-cash items (depreciation, loss on disposal of fixed assets, and GASB adjustments for interest revenue, pensions, and vacation liabilities).
 This statement also includes capital item purchases (such as fleet replacements), principal payments, and enterprise revenue that will be used to pay for capital project costs which are reflected on the balance sheet.